Distributive-Network/PythonMonkey/README.md

 - `python.stderr` - an object with `read` and `write` methods, which read and write to stderr
 - `python.exec`   - the Python exec function
 - `python.eval`   - the Python eval function
-- `python.exit`   - the Python exit function
+- `python.exit`   - the Python exit function (wrapped to return BigInt in place of number)
 - `python.paths`  - the Python sys.paths object (currently a copy; will become an Array-like reflection)